pyoscx/scenariogeneration/docu/Documentation.md

 The module can generate xmls of both V1.0.0, V1.1.0 and V1.2.0 of OpenSCENARIO.

-In general the __xosc__ module does not contain many "smart" functionality (except some default values), but the user can build up the scenario based on the classes available.
+In general the __xosc__ module does not contain many "smart" functionalities (except some default values), but the user can build up the scenario based on the classes available.

 ### Automatic generation of Story, Act, and ManeuverGroup